 Psychedelics affect everyone differently, based on:

-The effects of psychedelics can last several hours and vary considerably, depending on the specific type of psychedelic.
-The following may be experienced during this time:
+The effects of psychedelics can last several hours and vary a lot, depending on the type of psychedelic used.

 Sometimes you can experience a ‘bad trip’, which is frightening and disturbing hallucinations.
 This can lead to panic and unpredictable behaviour, like running across a road or attempting suicide.

-If you take a large amount or have a strong batch, you are likely to experience negative effects of psychedelics.6,7
+If you take a large amount or have a strong batch, you are likely to experience negative effects of psychedelics.3,9

 The most common long-term effect of psychedelic use is the ‘flashback’.
 Flashbacks are a re-experience of the drug and can occur days, weeks, months and even years later.